 Growing up around athletics, Jessica always dreamed of working in an orthopaedic setting.
 She received her undergraduate degree in biology from the University of Central Florida and then attended the University of St. Augustine where she graduated with her Master’s of Health Science in Orthopaedic Physician Assistant Studies.
 Jessica continued her education to receive her Certificate of Surgical Assisting at the Meridian Institute of Surgical Assisting.

 Jessica wanted a career to help others improve their lifestyle and provide compassionate care under a supervising physician.
 After completing her internship at KOC and graduating in August 2013, she decided that it would be difficult to find a career with a better group of physicians.
 She appreciated the opportunity to work closely with patients to get them back to their healthy, active lifestyles.
-At that point, she decided that she wanted to call Tennessee home!
+For fun, Jessica enjoys spending time with her husband Hunter, daughter, and silver lab.
+She loves being with her family and friends, being outdoors, and traveling.

 A veteran healthcare provider, Barry has long felt a call toward patient care and has enjoyed working with people in a number of medical settings.
 He earned his undergraduate degree from Trevecca Nazarene University in Nashville and a Master of Science in Physician Assistant Studies from the University of Nebraska in Omaha.
 Barry has been a Certified Physician Assistant for more than 20 years.
 For 10 years, he served as a Captain in the Medical Specialty Corps of the US Army Reserve.